bytedance/monoio/README.md

 [zh-readme-url]: README-zh.md

 ## Design Goal
-As a runtime based on io_uring, Monoio is designed to be the most efficient and performant Rust runtime.
+As a runtime based on io_uring/epoll/kqueue, Monoio is designed to be the most efficient and performant thread-per-core Rust runtime with good platform compatibility.

 For some use cases, it is not necessary to make task schedulable between threads.
 For example, if we want to implement a load balancer like nginx, we may want to write it in a thread-per-core way.
 The thread local data need not to be shared between threads, so the `Sync` and `Send` will not have to be implemented.